-Specialist fertility services, or IVF as these services are more commonly known, only became available on the NHS in this area, in September 2005, following national guidance.
+Specialist fertility services, or IVF as these services are more commonly known, only became available on the NHS in this area in September 2005.
 Prior to this, patients had to pay for their own IVF treatment.

-In July 2016 the CCG governing body took the decision to reduce the number of cycles of IVF available to patients in this area.
-Patients may now receive one cycle of IVF if aged between the ages of 23 and 42, and meet all the necessary eligibility criteria.
+In July 2016 the CCG Governing Body took the decision to reduce the number of cycles of IVF available to patients in this area.
+At the present time patients may receive one cycle of IVF if they are aged between the ages of 23 and 42 and meet all the necessary eligibility criteria.
+The criteria can be found at the following link www.cambridgeshireandpeterboroughccg.nhs.uk/get-involved/consultations/ and is available on request from the CCG.
+Contact details can be found at the bottom of page 8.

-131 people accessed IVF services in 2015/16.
-Although this is a small number of patients the CCG understands this will have a significant impact on those affected by this change.
+Approximately 200 people accessed IVF services in 2015/16.
+Although this is a small number of patients the CCG is aware that this proposal would have a significant impact on those affected by this proposed change.

-The CCG's existing policy on funding for specialist fertility services was developed in April 2015 in collaboration with the East of England Fertility Services Consortium, the CCG commissions the following treatments as appropriate for couples who meet evidence based eligibility criteria:
+The CCG's existing policy on funding for specialist fertility services was developed in April 2015 in collaboration with the East of England Fertility Services Consortium and amended in 2016.
+The CCG commissions the following treatments, as appropriate, for couples who meet evidence-based eligibility criteria.
+Currently:

-- 1 cycle of IVF, with or without intracytoplasmic sperm injection (ICSI) - Surgical sperm removal - Up to 6 cycles of donor sperm insemination with intrauterine insemination (IUI) - Treatment using egg donation - Egg, sperm or embryo cryopreservation for men and women undergoing cancer treatment which is likely to cause infertility - ICSI with or without sperm washing for men who have a chronic viral infection (primarily HIV) and whose female partner does not.
+- one cycle of IVF, with or without Intracytoplasmic Sperm Injection (ICSI).
+(Intracytoplasmic Sperm Injection follows on from egg collection and involves injecting a single sperm into the centre of each mature egg, to help fertilisation to occur); - surgical sperm removal; - up to six cycles of donor sperm insemination with Intrauterine Insemination (IUI).
+IUI is a form of assisted conception treatment involving the injection of prepared sperm into the womb at the time of ovulation; - treatment using egg donation; - egg, sperm, or embryo cryopreservation for men and women undergoing cancer treatment which is likely to cause infertility; and - ICSI with or without sperm washing for men who have a chronic viral infection (primarily HIV) and whose female partner does not.

-This policy is specifically for those couples who live in the CCG area, and do not have a living child from their current or any previous relationships prior to starting NHS funded treatment, regardless of whether the child resides with them.
-This includes any adopted child within their current or previous relationships.
+The current policy is specifically for those couples who are registered at a GP practice in the CCG's area and do not have a living child from their current, or any previous, relationship(s) prior to starting NHS-funded treatment, regardless of whether or not the child resides with them.
+This includes any adopted child from their current or previous relationships.